shefali1503/30dayJavascript/README.md

 - ✅ Day 4: Functions in Js
 - ✅ Day 5: i)Done a small exercise of making faluty calculator
             ii)Learnt about strings and their concepts and also solved some problem regarding them
-- ✅ Day 6:Exercise for generating random names of the brand
+- ✅ Day 6:i)Exercise for generating random names of the brand ii)Learnt about js arrays